-There are three national unlocked residencies available from April to mid-November 2019 (the space is shared.).
-Each residency is suitable for Irish artists/companies and includes: free use of the IACC, a rigger to help with the get in/get out, and €1200 in funding, perhaps to pay for a mentor and their expenses.
-You will need to manage your own expenses, but we can supply letters of support to help you get funding elsewhere.
+There are several national unlocked residencies available from March to mid-November 2023 (the space is shared.).
+Each residency is suitable for Irish-based artists/companies and includes free use of the IACC and funding.
+This funding can be used for any residency-related expenses, including travel, accommodation, supplies, or a mentor or other collaborator.
+You will need to manage your own expenses and budget.
 Priority will be given to proposals that explain clearly how the residency would impact the artist’s/company’s practice and the Irish circus community.

 Wild Card Residency

 The Wild Card Residency is for any individual or organisation that has not been successful in finding other financial support for any stage of their creative process, whether they propose research & development or creation of a new contemporary circus work.
 There’s no funding, but free use of the space (which may be shared depending on dates).
 “Any idea is a good idea.”

 Residency between April and Mid-November 2022.
 Applicants should generally apply for Unlocked before applying for Wild Card.

 The Wild Card Residency is also suitable for international artists who have received funding for travel / accommodation and are looking for a place to do an international residency.

 Clear Sky Residency

 The Clear Sky Residency is now retired.
 Historically, the Clear Sky residency was a way to bring international artists to Ireland so that they could run a workshop while they did their residency.
 This was a way to upskill Irish-based artists at a time when aerial dance was still underdeveloped in Ireland.
 Aerial Dance has come a long way since we opened in 2015, and we now feel that we need to redirect these funds to supporting Irish-based artists.